Recruiting Policy for Employers

 - Students offered positions during spring quarter have until April 15 to make a decision.

-Internship offers extended to previous summer interns:
+Internship offers extended to previous summer or spring interns:

 - Students have until February 15 to make a decision.

 Employers should be prepared to respond to status inquiries from students within one week of each interview, whether conducted on campus, off campus, or over the phone, for both full-time and internship positions.

 *Please note that the time periods above start at the receipt of a written offer for employment to the student.

 About This Policy

 This policy is designed to be consistent across UW programs where recruiting for technical positions occurs, and mirrors the policy at the UW’s Computer Science and Engineering Department.